php-etl/documentation/content/connectivity/csv/_index.en.md

 # CSV Plugin

+> CSV, Comma-Separated Values, is a spreadsheet-like computer file with values separated by commas.

 ## What is it ?

 The CSV plugin aims at integrating the CSV reader and writer into the [Pipeline](https://github.com/php-etl/pipeline)